 (3) Further claims in the event of malicious non-disclosure of defects or the assumption of a warranty for qualities and/or service life shall remain unaffected.

-XI.
+XIII.
 Applicable law

 German law shall apply to the contractual relationship.

-XII.
+XIV.
 Arbitration – Place of jurisdiction – Place of performance – Passage of risk

 (1) All disputes arising in connection with this contract or its validity shall be ruled on finally and conclusively in accordance with the arbitration code of the German Institute for Arbitration (DIS), with any recourse to the courts of law being excluded.